cine, Lessons Learned

 SAT HSV = Saturation in Hue Saturation Value mode (the node set to operate in a HSV color space and with only Channel 2 – the S for “Saturation” activated).

-Update 1: SAT HSV is currently deactivated, added a Color Slice node to do its bidding instead.
+Update 1: SAT HSV is currently deactivated and added a Color Slice node to do its bidding instead.
 Let’s see if this works out over time.

 Update 2: Now trying to use the new “Color Slice” to do the bidding of Sat Shaper or Saturator for me, but I keep reverting to the two above dctls and / or the old SAT HSV node.

-Sharpen = Radius to taste (this node is placed after the primary and secondary grades to avoid potential unwanted artifacting that could happen you would put this node inside the primary or inside the secondary, by way of how those parallel nodes get combined).
-As I’m often using soft vintage lenses combined with softening MTF shenanigans, a setting between 48 to 44 might make the image pop just the right way on footage shot with my Pentax A110 lenses.
+Sharpen = Radius to taste (this node is placed after the primary and secondary grades to avoid potential unwanted artifacting that could happen if you would put this node inside the primary or inside the secondary, by way of how the parallel nodes get combined).
+As I’m often using soft vintage lenses combined with softening MTF shenanigans, a bit of Radius sharpening can make the image pop just the right way on footage shot with e.g. Pentax A110 lenses.

 Update 3: I’ve added a compound node with a hodgepodge of effects jury rigged to create more or less of the kind of vintage anamorphic lens distortions that I like.
 (Keep on reading below for the details.)

-The actual clip level nodes used in the above footage.
+The actual clip level nodes used in the above footage (Lens Degrader deactivated, though).

 MTF Curves

-Have you heard about “Modulation Transfer Function Curves“?
-I didn’t know anything about this – It’s like a whole new black hole secret world of additional geekery has been revealed!
+Did they tell you about “Modulation Transfer Function Curves“?
+I didn’t know anything about any of this!
+After stumbling into discovering MTF – more or less by random chance – it’s like a whole new black hole secret world of additional geekery has been revealed!
 Why didn’t I know anything about all of this sooner?
 Is this a secret guild initiation ritual type of thing or something?

-I accidentally discovered this was the missing piece of the puzzle to achieve what my brain recognises as a “cinematic” image by random effing around and finding out, screwing around with the native “Soften and Sharpen” ofx (S&S) as I wanted to figure out what that thing actually does to the image, motivated by trying to find something that helps with noise reduction without taxing the CPU as much as applying heavy native NR.
-Accidentally I found out that – WOW – I can often achieve that vintage lens-y soft yet sharp cine-feelz by finessing the settings in this S&S thing!
+I accidentally discovered this was the missing piece of the puzzle to achieve what my brain recognises as a “cinematic” image by random effing around and finding out, screwing around with the native “Soften and Sharpen” ofx (S&S); I wanted to figure out what that ofx thing actually does to the image, motivated by the need to find something that helps me with noise reduction without taxing the CPU as much as applying heavy native NR.
+By chance, I found out that – WOW – I can often achieve that vintage lens-y soft yet sharp cine-feelz by finessing the settings in this S&S thing!

 But sometimes the S&S can be hard to tweak for that right subtle effect, though.
-So searching further, I learned the effect I achieved is related to the MTF curves of vintage glass, and I found this very helpful MTF simulation video and I’ve since added it (too) as a compound node (default off) to my default clip level node tree.
+Searching further, I learned the effect I achieved is related to the MTF curves of vintage “cine” glass, and I found a very helpful video on how to achieve MTF simulation and added that one too as a compound node (default off) to my default clip level node tree:

 And I find sometimes using both a dash of the S&S ofx and the compound MTF simulation node serially can produce very pleasing (at least to me) results.